First Battle of Ypres: Tactics

-German tactics developed during the battles around Ypres, with cavalry still effective during the early maneuvering, although just as hampered by hedges and fenced fields, railway lines and urban growth as the Allied cavalry, which made the ground far better suited to defensive battle.
+German tactics developed during the battles around Ypres, with cavalry still effective during the early manoeuvring, although just as hampered by hedges and fenced fields, railway lines and urban growth as the Allied cavalry, which made the ground far better suited to defensive battle.
 German accounts stress the accuracy of Allied sniper fire, which led troops to remove the spike from Pickelhaube helmets and for officers to carry rifles to be less conspicuous.
 Artillery remained the main infantry-killer, particularly French 75 mm field guns, firing shrapnel at ranges lower than 1000 yd.
-Artillery in German reserve units was far less efficient due to lack of training and fire often fell short.
+Artillery in German reserve units was far less efficient, due to lack of training and shells often fell short.
 In the lower ground between Ypres and the higher ground to the south-east and east, the ground was drained by many streams and ditches, divided into small fields with high hedges and ditches, roads were unpaved and the area was dotted with houses and farmsteads.
 Observation was limited by trees and open spaces could be commanded from covered positions and made untenable by small-arms and artillery fire.
-As winter approached the views became more open as woods and copses were cut down by artillery bombardments and the ground became much softer, particularly in the lower-lying areas.
+As winter approached, the views became more open as woods and copses were cut down by artillery bombardments and the ground became much softer, particularly in the lower-lying areas.